vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-and-effective-altruism.md

 away from the specifics of FTX and Alameda Research (that I know very little about) and in fact even get away from the specifics of SBF's business practices (where again I know very little).
-Rather, I talk about SBF's overall philosophy, *as he has articulated himself*, that I think is very important to understanding the overall way things played out.
+Rather, I talk about SBF's overall philosophy around risk and expected value, *as he has articulated himself, and has been approvingly amplified by several EA websites and groups*.
+I think is very important to understanding the overall way things played out.
 And I also discuss the relationship between the philosophy and the ideas of effective altruism, both in the abstract and as specifically championed by people such as William MacAskill.

 Broadly, I make two claims: